 1. Regular push-ups

-This classic bodyweight exercise is excellent to start with as well as keep as training staple in any full-body or upper-body workout.
+This classic bodyweight exercise is excellent to start with as well as for keeping as a training staple in any full-body or upper-body workout.
 Make sure to use a wide grip, as this will work your chest muscles more than a narrow grip technique.

 2. Incline push-ups